 Your input on tolling is very important and will be used to help form the City's response to the State’s proposal.

 To provide comments to the City of Mercer Island, please email I-90TollingInfo@mercergov.org.

 Please Note: submitting comments on the I-90 tolling proposal on this website will help the City represent Mercer Island’s interests, but is not a substitute for direct communication with the Washington State Department of Transportation and the Federal Highway Administration regarding the I-90 tolling proposal and National Environmental Policy Act compliance.

 To contact WSDOT with comments or questions, please email Michelle Moulton at I90Study@wsdot.wa.gov

 To contact FHWA with comments or questions, please email:

-Click here to view historical agreements and correspondence regarding Mercer Island and I-90.
+Click here to view a history of WSDOT’s proposal and historical agreements and correspondence regarding Mercer Island and I-90.